fuzzylabs/greatunihack2021/README.md

 We suggest the idea of a retro theme, but two things:
 1. Retro doesn't just mean retro video games.
 Retro could mean overly complex last-centuary mechanical interfaces, old game consoles or historical sports (We're a big fan of [Tudor Football](https://primaryfacts.com/680/tudor-football-facts-and-information/))

-2. Even more, we are looking for inovative reinforcement learning applications.
+2. Even more, we are looking for innovative reinforcement learning applications.
 If your idea isn't retro, you can still impress us!

 ## Places to start